 This is the website with independent and science-based information on the current and possible future state of public health in the Netherlands.
 It includes a section on climate change, assessing causes of climate change, its impacts on public health and possible (policy) responses to mitigate and adapt.

-The Delta Programme distinguishes 9 priority areas, delegated to 9 subprogram's, of which 3 are of a generic sector nature and 6 have a specific regional focus:
+The Delta Programme streamlines adaptation in water management.
+It distinguishes 9 priority areas, delegated to 9 subprogram's, of which 3 apply to the wholeof the Netherlands and 6 have a specific regional focus:

 - Freshwater supply

 - IJsselmeer (central artificial freshwater lake)

 - Rijnmond-Drechtsteden (large urban area with high asset value and economic activities)

 - Southwest delta (outflow of major European rivers Rhine, Scheldt and Meuse)